Seatbelts and Car Accidents

 New Hampshire has no seatbelt law whatsoever for adults, whether they’re drivers or passengers.
 It does have a primary seatbelt law for drivers and passengers under the age of 18.

 A Dangerous Decision

 Even when not wearing your seatbelt is legal, it is still unwise.
-A skilled and capable car accident lawyer like the ones at Van Dorn, Curtiss & Rosseau, PLLC will likely be able to maximize your compensation for your medical expenses if the other driver is at fault, but is that really worth the pain and suffering that comes from a personal injury?
+A skilled and capable car accident lawyer like the ones at Van Dorn, Curtiss & Rousseau, PLLC will likely be able to maximize your compensation for your medical expenses if the other driver is at fault, but is that really worth the pain and suffering that comes from a personal injury?
 Failure to wear a seatbelt puts you at greater risk of several common car accident injuries, including:

 Don’t take the risk.
 Buckle up, even if it’s not the law.

-If you or a loved one has been hurt in a car accident in New Hampshire or Vermont communities such as Concord, Manchester, or Nashua, please contact Van Dorn, Curtiss & Rosseau, PLLC online or dial (866) 933-6115 for a free consultation.
+If you or a loved one has been hurt in a car accident in New Hampshire or Vermont communities such as Concord, Manchester, or Nashua, please contact Van Dorn, Curtiss & Rousseau, PLLC online or dial (866) 933-6115 for a free consultation.